john-science/CriminalIntent/README.md

 # Criminal Intent

-> Learning Android starting with the Big Nerd Ranch Guide

-This is a fun starting app to learn to use Fragments and interacting with the rest of the OS, including the phone.
+This is the main test app in the [Big Nerd Guide to Android Programming](https://www.bignerdranch.com/we-write/android-programming/).

+## Notes

+I don't plan on documenting the entire app too thoroughly, since it has been published and documented extremely thoroughly.
+What follows are just so notes and points of reference.